 Human Rights Policy

-Motorola Solutions Human Rights Policy governs all activities regarding Motorola Solutions employees in our facilities worldwide.
-It is based on our long-standing key beliefs of uncompromising integrity and constant respect for people, and is consistent with the core tenets of the International Labour Organization's fundamental conventions and the United Nations Universal Declaration of Human Rights, and informed by other internationally recognized standards including the EICC of which we are a member.
+It is Motorola Solutions’ policy to conduct business in compliance with the law and widely accepted norms of fairness and human decency (see Motorola Solutions’ Code of Business Conduct).
+Motorola Solutions’ Human and Labor Rights Policy governs all activities regarding Motorola Solutions employees as well as interactions with our partners, vendors and suppliers in our facilities and communities worldwide.
+It is based on our long-standing key beliefs of uncompromising integrity and constant respect for people, and is consistent with the core tenets of the International Labour Organization's fundamental conventions and the United Nations Universal Declaration of Human Rights as well as the Organization for Economic Cooperation and Development (OECD) Guidelines for Multi-National Enterprises and informed by other internationally recognized standards including the Code of the Responsible Business Alliance (RBA) of which we are a member.
 Motorola Solutions continually seeks opportunities for improving its human rights program.
-We are committed to maintaining a high-quality program through self assessments, industry collaboration, benchmarking and stakeholder engagement.
+We are committed to maintaining a high-quality program through self-assessments, industry collaboration, benchmarking and stakeholder engagement.

 Anti-discrimination and retaliation

+Motorola Solutions is committed to a workforce and value chain free of harassment and unlawful discrimination.
 We employ people on the basis of their ability to do the job, and we prohibit discrimination based on employees’ personal characteristics, conditions or beliefs.
+We will not discriminate in hiring and employment practices such as wages, promotions, rewards and access to training on grounds of race, color, religion, age, national origin, citizenship, social or ethnic origin, sexual orientation, gender, gender identity or expression, marital status, pregnancy, genetic information, political affiliation, union membership, protected veteran status, disability, or any other legally protected characteristic.
 Retaliation against any anyone who reports in good faith a concern to Motorola Solutions about actual or suspected violations of this policy will not be tolerated.

 Freely chosen employment

-We do not use forced, slave, prison or indentured labor, including debt bondage.
+We do not use forced, bonded (including debt bondage), involuntary, slave, prison or indentured or exploitative labor, or engage in trafficking of persons.
 We ensure that terms of employment of our employees and contract or migrant workers are voluntary.
-If we recruit contract or migrant employees, we pay agency recruitment fees unless prohibited by law and ensure there are no unreasonable employment, relocation or end-of-service expenses.
-We do not require any employee or contract or migrant worker to remain in employment for any period of time against his or her will, or engage in practices which restrict their ability to terminate employment.
-We do not require employees, contract or migrant workers to lodge "deposits" or hand over government-issue identification, passports or work permits as a condition of employment, unless required by applicable law.
-We do not use deceptive, misleading or fraudulent practices during recruitment of employees.
-As part of the hiring process, we provide written employment agreements in native language that contain a description of terms and conditions of employment.
+If we recruit contract or migrant employees or workers, we pay agency recruitment fees and ensure there are no employment, relocation or end-of-service expenses.
+If any such fees are found to have been paid by employees or workers, such fees shall be repaid to the employee or worker.
+We do not require any employee or contract or migrant worker to remain in employment for any period of time against his or her will, or engage in practices which restrict their movement or ability to terminate employment.
+We do not require employees, contract or migrant workers to lodge "deposits" or hand over government-issued identification or immigration documents, passports or work permits.
+We do not destroy, confiscate, conceal, or in any way deny employees or workers access to government-issued identification or immigration documents, passports or work permits.
+We do not use deceptive, misleading or fraudulent practices during recruitment of employees, contract or migrant workers.
+As part of the hiring process, we provide written employment agreements in employee or worker’s native language that contain a description of job duties, pay and terms and conditions of employment.

 No child labor

 Our hiring practices conform with the International Labour Organization (“ILO”) conventions for minimum age (Convention 138) and child labor (Convention 182).
-Employees under the age of 18 should not perform hazardous work and should be restricted from night work if it interferes with educational needs.
+Employees or workers under the age of 18 should not perform work that is likely to jeopardize their health or safety, including night shifts and overtime.

 Fair working hours

-We manage operations to ensure that overtime does not exceed levels that create inhumane working conditions.
+We manage operations in compliance with laws and to ensure that overtime does not exceed levels that create inhumane working conditions.
 We do not require employees to work more than the maximum hours of daily labor set by local law.
 We do not require, on a regularly scheduled basis, work in excess of 60 hours per week or in excess of six consecutive days without a rest day.
+Overtime work is not mandatory for employment.

 Wages and benefits